fvarli/laravel-geo-locator-api/README.md

 ## Features

+- **Versioning**:
+  - The API follows versioning conventions (/v1/) for backward compatibility and future updates.

 - **Location Management**:
   - Add new locations with name, latitude, longitude, and custom marker color.
   - Edit existing locations.